-This page shows some of the video projects on which I have worked.
+This page showcases some of the video projects on which I have worked.

 IUT Jingle